slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Sales used to be about information asymmetry but now it's mostly [applied persuasion](chapter_3_action.md#on-charming) and keeping [relationships](#on-relationships).
 Best sellers are now ambiverts.

-Traditional selling: extroverts -> cold calling -> tech made it more difficult.
+Traditional selling: hunters (extroverts)

 - Intruding (to get your foot in the door)
 - Pitching (to persuade the customer to buy)
 - Persisting (to push until you make the sale)

-Effective selling: ambiverts and introverts -> we don't need hunters, just farmers.
+Modern selling: farmers (ambiverts and introverts)

 - Research (to understand the customer - time spent alone on the Web, reading and analyzing information)
 - Listening (to understand individual needs - being patient and quiet while remaining open to new ideas and perspectives)